Powerlearnproject/se-day1-assignment-Reeni-sys/README.md

 Technical debt a strategy to overcome this is to implement agile methodologies

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
-Unit testing is testing individual components of a software Integration testing is testing iteractions between different componenets System testing is testing the entire software system as a whole Acceptance testing is testing software against uset requirements to ensure it meets user needs
+Unit testing is testing individual components of a software, it ensures each component behaves well in isolation Integration testing is testing iteractions between different componenets to ensure different components work together nicely System testing is testing the entire software system as a whole.It helps identify errors that may have been missed during unit and integration testing improving overall software quality.
+Acceptance testing is testing software against uset requirements to ensure it meets user needs
 #Part 2: Introduction to AI and Prompt Engineering